-All in all, I think this is a great course, and I strongly recommend it if you're looking to level up your career and get the highly paid data science job that you deserve.
+All in all, I think this is a great course to help you update your Data Science resume, and I strongly recommend it if you're looking to level up your career and get the highly paid Data Science job that you deserve.

 Go and check it out now!